mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

 - Creating a virtual machine (VM) from a snapshot is similar to creating a normal VM, with the main difference being that you start from an existing snapshot instead of a blank VM template.
 Here are the steps to follow:
   - Click on the "+Create VM" button.
   - Enter the name of the VM and select the desired storage size.
-  - Allow ports HTTP, HTTPS, and RDP in the inbound rules of the VM's network security group.Select the license type as "Windows Server" when prompted.
+  - Allow ports HTTP, HTTPS, and RDP in the inbound rules of the VM's network security group..

 ## 6.PostgreSQL Backup and Restore in Azure